galtproject/galtproject-docs/en/Whitepaper.md

 - voluntary - community members can voluntarily replenish the budget and receive rewards in the form of an additional Reputation.
 For example, part of the community may pay for the construction of a new playground and get Reputation.

 The spending of funds is managed by professional managers, which are selected by voting.
 Each manager must have a deposit in ETH or ERC20, as a guarantee.
 The total amount of funds that can be paid from the budget for a period of time (week, month or year) is equal to the total deposit of managers.
 Thus, in case of suspicion of corruption, Managers can be quickly re-elected, and deposits will remain in the community and cover all losses.
 Managers are rewarded from Community budget.

+### GeeSome - An unstoppable social network protocol on top of IPFS
+We created GeeSome protocol for communities to freely communicate in encrypted chat groups, share images, video, text or any data without a risk of censorship or blocking.

 ## ERC20 GALT Token
 GALT token is ERC20 standart Ethereum utility token with fixed supply of 42 mln.
 All 100% of GALT is distributed by means of Automated Market Maker contract with Bonding curve.
 The project team receives GALT tokens by buying them from a contract.